William Dunlap

 William Dunlap (February 19, 1766 – September 28, 1839) was a pioneer of American theater.
 He was a producer, playwright, and actor, as well as a historian.
-He managed two of New York City's earliest and most prominent theaters, the John Street Theatre (from 1796–98) and the Park Theatre (from 1798–1805).
+He managed two of New York City's earliest and most prominent theaters, the John Street Theatre (from 1796 to 1798) and the Park Theatre (from 1798 to 1805).
 He was also an artist, despite losing an eye in childhood.

 He was born in Perth Amboy, New Jersey, the son of an army officer wounded at the Battle of Quebec in 1759.
 In 1783, he painted a portrait of George Washington, while staying at Rockingham in Rocky Hill.
 The painting is now owned by the United States Senate.
 He later studied art under Benjamin West in London.
 Another teacher was Abraham Delanoy, with whom he had a handful of lessons in New York.
 After returning to America in 1787, he worked exclusively in the theater for 18 years, resuming painting out of economic necessity in 1805.
 By 1817, he was a full-time painter.

-In his lifetime he produced more than sixty plays, most of which were adaptations or translations from French or German works.
+In his lifetime, he produced more than sixty plays, most of which were adaptations or translations from French or German works.
 A few were original: these were based on American themes and had American characters.
 However, he is best known for his encyclopedic three-volume History of the Rise and Progress of the Arts of Design in the United States, which was published in 1834, and which is now an invaluable source of information about artists, collecting, and artistic life generally in the colonial and federal periods.